gary-rowe/SimpleScaffolding/README.md

-# Simple Scaffolding
+## Simple Scaffolding

 Utility class to generate code from templates using configuration specified in `scaffolding.json`.
 Use this to rapidly create all the supporting code specific to your project for a particular purpose.

 Examples of use are:

-* Entities and their supporting structures (DAOs, repositories, services, resources, unit tests, models and so on
+* Entities and their supporting structures (DAOs, repositories, services, resources, unit tests, models and so on)
-* Rapid generation of common design patterns
+* Rapid generation of common design patterns spanning multiple classes

-## You've heard of Maven archetypes?
+### Isn't this already done with Maven archetypes?

-Yes, and I find them cumbersome at best.
+Yes, but I find them cumbersome at best.

 This simple scaffolding system lets me snapshot an existing set of code in seconds and then quickly filter out stuff that I don't want and tidy up stuff that I do.
-Once I've got my new templates I can reel off partial copies tailored to individual needs much faster than I could with Maven archetypes.
+Once I've got my new templates I can spin off partial copies tailored to individual needs much faster than I ever could with Maven archetypes.

-## Your templates won't work for me
+### Your templates won't work for me

 There is no mandated scaffold template - you can use anything you like.
 It just has to have placeholders defined using the Handlebars notation with no spaces (e.g. `{{package}}`) listed below: